Heading to go teach English in Moscow soon? Are you LDS and want to attend a ward? Keep reading!

 Attending a local Russian ward

-The members of the ward are so nice!
+There are a few different wards, but you can choose one that is closest or one that other members of your ILP group want to attend because the members of the ward are so nice!
 They are excited to have visitors and hope that you'll attend more than just a week or two.
-Be apart of a small, but strong ward atmostphere.
-Often times there will be someone who can translate the meetings for you so that even if you don't speak Russian, you can still understand the messages.
+Sometimes, there will be someone who can translate the meetings for you so that even if you don't speak Russian, you can still understand the messages.